SONS OF THE AMERICAN LEGION

 Holiday Baskets for the Less Fortunate

-While as a member we do not demand you work events, but it is encouraged.
-If everyone does a little, No one does alot.
+As a member we do not demand you work events, but it is encouraged.
+If everyone does a little then no one does a lot.